akshaypadmakumar/Web-Projects/README.md

-# Web-Projects
+# Google-Form-Mock
-JavaScript is potentially going to be added in the future
+Here is my attempt to redesign Google Forms through the use of HTML and CSS